GIScience/openrouteservice/docs/technical-details/graph-repo-client/index.md

 If a new graph is available, the large `ghz` file is downloaded and extracted to a folder `<profile>_new_incomplete`, which is renamed to `<profile>_new` after successful extraction.

-The new graph(s) will be activated on the next application start.
-This can happen manually when openrouteservice is stopped and started again.
-It can also be triggered by the activation check.
+The new extracted graphs are not directly activated.
-This is a scheduled process that is configured with the property `ors.engine.graph_management.activation_schedule`:
+Activation of new graphs is an independently scheduled process that is configured with the property `ors.engine.graph_management.activation_schedule`:
-If a directory with the name `<profile>_new` exists, the application restarts itself.
+If a directory with the name `<profile>_new` exists, the application activates the new graphs.
-The restart causes a short period where the service is not available.
+Graph activation causes a short period where the routing profile is not available.
 In production scenarios without redundancy it is therefore advisable to set a time that is outside times of high traffic.

-If openrouteservice is still busy with downloading or extracting graphs from the repository during activation checks, the application restart is blocked.
-The check will be repeated every minute until all graph update activities are finished.
+If openrouteservice is still busy with downloading or extracting graphs from the repository during activation checks, graph activation is blocked and the check will be repeated every minute until all graph update activities are finished.

 Both, update checks and activation checks can be suppressed by placing lock files in the directory `graph_path`:

 * `update.lock`
-* `restart.lock`
+* `activation.lock`

+If new graphs were not activated at runtime because no activation schedule is configured, activation was suppressed, or just because openrouteservice was stopped before the next scheduled graph activation time has come, the new graph(s) will be activated on the next application start.
+Even if graph management is not enabled ([ors.engine.graph_management.enabled](/run-instance/configuration/engine/graph-management.md))!

 #### Logging